jrseti/FluxDensities/README.md

 log(S) = a0 + a1 log(νG) + a2[log(νG)]2 + a3[log(νG)]3 + · · ·

+It is important to note that the coefficients a0..a(n) as defined in the Perley and Butler paper are each a range of values such as 1.0440 ± 0.0010.
+The center value of each coefficient is used for these calculations, ignoring there is a range.

 This project is also an exercise in creating a data set and also displaying the data as an interactive graph, automatically popping up a new page in the user's default browser.

+Note that the graph is interactive and you can mouse over a data point and view the exact values in a tooltip.

 Highcharts (https://www.highcharts.com/) is used to create the graph.